OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 any node and the values of its children.
 There are two variants of the heap, depending on the definition of this relationship.

+.. [#] Note that the term "heap" is also sometimes used to refer to
+       :term:`free store`.

 A :term:`max heap` has the property that every node stores a value that is *greater* than or equal to the value of either of